Wills, Powers of Attorney, Estates & Tax Planning Lawyers Malton, York & Wetherby

 LPAs replaced Enduring Powers of Attorney (EPAs) in October 2007.
-If you made an EPA before this time, it should still be valid, but it may not contain all the information for your attorney to use it effectively.
+If you made an EPA before this time, it should still be valid.

 I’ve been named as an executor in a Will – what does this mean?

 An executor is the person with responsibility for dealing with the deceased's estate.
 Sometimes a single executor will be appointed, but in other cases, there might be several executors.
-The role involves locating assets, valuing the estate, paying debts and any Inheritance Tax that is due, and distributing the balance of money, possessions and property to the beneficiaries identified in the Will.
+The role involves locating assets, valuing the estate, paying debts and any Inheritance Tax that is due, and distributing any leftover money, possessions and property to the beneficiaries identified in the Will.

 This process can be complicated, and executors might be personally liable for any mistakes made.
 Our solicitors can offer support to executors or deal with matters on your behalf to provide you with peace of mind.

 Contact our Wills, Powers of Attorney, Estates & Tax Planning Solicitors in Yorkshire